future-seeds/future-seeds-api/README.md

 Backend API Endpoint: https://future-seeds-api.herokuapp.com/graphql

 ### Postman Instructions
-Set the HTTP verb to `POST` and the URL to `https://future-seeds-api.herokuapp.com/graphql`.
+Run the server in your command line with `rails server` or `rails s`.
+In Postman, set the HTTP verb to `POST` and the URL to `https://future-seeds-api.herokuapp.com/graphql`.
 In the tabs immediately below, select `Body` and `GraphQL`.
 In the `QUERY` field, enter your query (see examples in following sections).
 Then, select `SEND`.
 The response will populate in the lower part of the screen.

 ### Queries